 Takeaway

 Allowing employees to put in feedback requests can allow them to receive feedback on elements of their work that they truly care about.
 However, feedback for your employees is only half the feedback culture you should be utilizing.
-Allowing your employees to give you feedback on the workplace and your management skills can help create a trusting, positive work environment where everyone is more accepting of feedback they receive!
+Allowing your employees to give you feedback on the workplace and your management skills can help create a trusting, positive work environment where everyone is more accepting of the feedback they receive!